 Did your advisor suggest that you move your pension from a secure scheme to a SIPP that included risky funds like North West Landfill?
 If so, you may be eligible for mis-sold SIPP compensation.

 North West Landfill planned to open a waste recovery plant on a Golf Club based site, but negotiations on the site fell through.
-The company directors could not secure an alternative location, and the firm went into liquidation.

 This was a high-risk fund that was unregulated by the Financial Conduct Authority (FCA).
 According to FCA rules, advisors should have only suggested this investment to High Net Worth Individuals.
 However, advisors mis-sold SIPP funds, such as North West Landfill, to plenty of unsuitable clients.

 North West Landfill was only suitable for High Net Worth Individuals – those making more than £100K per year, and/or who had at least £250K in assets.
 If you do not qualify as a “High Net Worth Individual” and your advisor still recommended this investment, you may have been mis-sold SIPP products.

 Did you ever invest in North West Landfill?

 Our claims experts are happy to look over your case and assess your eligibility for mis-sold SIPP compensation.
 Apply online today for an information pack to learn more.

 If a financial advisor advised you to invest in an unregulated investment such as North West Landfill, it is still possible to claim compensation.
 Where the advisor is still operating, a claim can be pursued against the financial advisor via the Financial Ombudsman Service (FOS).

 If an advisor is no longer operating, the Financial Services Compensation Scheme (FSCS) pays compensation for valid mis-selling claims against any financial advisor who has been declared in default by them.

 If your pension included investment in North West Landfill, you could be entitled to compensation.Apply Now